 Here’s an idea of which members of staff will be a key part of your course:

-Personal Tutor – You will be allocated a Personal Tutor for each academic year.
-This person has a dual role to support you both academically and pastorally and you will often have regular meetings with them.
+Personal Tutor.
+You’ll be allocated a Personal Tutor who has a dual role to support you both academically and pastorally and you will often have regular meetings with them.

 Supporting you to learn a language

-If you are an Edge Hill student and do not have English as your first language, you can attend the In-sessional English Language Support Classes in the Language Centre.
+If you’re an Edge Hill student and English is not your first language, you can attend the In-sessional English Language Support Classes in the Language Centre.
 The In-sessional English Language Support Classes focus on academic reading, writing, speaking and listening skills.
 All classes are free on a sign-up basis and are open to all International or EU students.
 For more information, please visit the department’s webpage.

-If you would like any more information about the Language Centre or you have any questions, please contact Lucy McNally:
+If you’d like any more information about the Language Centre or you have any questions, please contact Lucy McNally:

 Keeping the campus beautiful